We want to hear your story!

 "My daughter has been diagnosed with autism after years of waiting - she's my priority and has specific dietary requirements, so I had to turn to the foodbank.
 I didn't realise they offered so much more than food - the support manager, Charmaine, listened to me and helped me through everything.
 She told me I was eligible for DLA and have been for five years, but no one told me!
 I was able to get advice and support for the issues I was facing, and appreciated having somewhere where I could feel relaxed and listened to.
 We still have our bumpy periods, but my daughter and I are in a much more stable position now, and the support of the foodbank has been essential in that."

-Name's story
+Craig's story

 Lived Experience Panel